Stir My Coffee™

 The Mission

-Next time you grab a coffee, take a sip and ask yourself one question:
+Next time you grab a coffee, take a sip and ask one question: Did they get it right?

 Stir My Coffee.